 Persimmon Shiraae:

-Add the spinach to the same water.
-Boil it for a few minutes until tender, then drain, squeezing the water out.
-Drizzle the spinach with soy sauce, then squeeze once again to remove excess liquid.
-Set aside.
+Add the spinach into the same water.
+Boil it for a few minutes until tender.

+Next we will toast the walnuts.
 Heat a skillet over medium heat.
-Add chopped walnut pieces and cook while stirring for a couple minutes, until browned and aromatic.
-Set them aside.
+Add in the walnut pieces, and cook while stirring for a couple minutes until browned and fragrant.
+Remove the walnuts from the heat and set them aside.

-Add in the sesame paste and a bit of salt.
-The salt is added to balance out the sweetness of the persimmon.
+Note: You add salt to this dish to balance out the sweetness of the persimmon.
 Add it according to your taste preference and the sweetness level of your persimmon.

-Serve immediately, sprinkled with toasted white sesame seeds.
+Serve the Japanese persimmon tofu salad immediately, sprinkled with toasted white sesame seeds.

 Persimmons Bowls:

-Cut the top of the persimmon off to make the lid.
-Cut the very bottom off to provide a flat surface to sit on evenly.
+Cut the top of the persimmon off to form a lid.
+And cut the very bottom of the persimmon off to give a flat surface to stand evenly on.

-Using a small spoon, carefully scoop out the flesh of the persimmon.
-It's fine if you accidentally puncture through the bottom of the bowl while scooping out the inside.
+Using a spoon, carefully scoop the flesh out of the persimmon.

 Notes